bup/bup/Documentation/bup-fsck.1.md

 the integrity of your backups and recover from disk errors if they occur.

+When attempting to `--repair`, bup will exit with status 1 if and only if repairs were needed and were successful, and there were no other errors.

 *WARNING*: bup fsck's recovery features are not available unless you have the free `par2`(1) package installed on your bup server.